harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-connector-droneci.md

 Drone is a self-service CI platform for busy development teams.

-Use the SEI Drone CI connector to integrate SEI with Drone.
+Use the SEI Drone CI integration to integrate SEI with Drone.

-To integrate with Harness CI, use the [SEI Harness NG connector](./sei-connector-harnessng.md).
+To integrate with Harness CI, use the [SEI Harness NG integration](./sei-connector-harnessng.md).

 ## Requirements

-The following permissions and settings are required to use the SEI Drone CI connector:
+The following permissions and settings are required to use the SEI Drone CI integration:

 * You have set up the Drone platform for your CI pipelines.
 * You need your Drone personal API token.
 To find your token in Drone, select your avatar to go to your **Account Settings**.
-Either keep the Drone **Account Settings** page open or copy the token somewhere that you can retrieve it when you configure the connector.
+Either keep the Drone **Account Settings** page open or copy the token somewhere that you can retrieve it when you configure the integration.

-## Configure the connector
+## Configure the integration

 1. In your Harness project, go to the SEI module, and select **Account**.
-2. Select **SEI Connectors** under **Data Settings**.
+2. Select **SEI Integrations** under **Data Settings**.
-3. Select **Available Connectors**, locate the **Drone CI** connector, and select **Install**.
+3. Select **Available Integrations**, locate the **Drone CI** integration, and select **Install**.
-4. Configure and save the connector.
+4. Configure and save the integration.

    * **URL:** Enter the URL for your Drone platform.
    * **Authorization Token:** Enter your Drone personal API token.
-   * **Repositories:** You can specify repositories to associate with the connector.
-If unspecified, the connector associates all available repositories.
+   * **Repositories:** You can specify repositories to associate with the integration.
+If unspecified, the integration associates all available repositories.
 Available repositories are repositories that the user associated with the **Authorization Token** can access.
    * **Fetch Step Logs:** Select this option if you want SEI to ingest step logs from Drone.
-   * **Name:** Enter a name for the connector.
+   * **Name:** Enter a name for the integration.
    * **Description** and **Tags** are optional.